How to Make Your Graduate Recruitment Experience Stand Out from the Crowd

 What is the answer?

-The answer to attract this generation of employees to our workplaces may at first appear to be the promise of a face-to-face work environment.
+The answer to attracting this generation of employees to our workplaces may at first appear to be the promise of a face-to-face work environment.
 But it is not so simple.
-A broad-brush approach will not work for a generation who value a personalized approach to their unique needs and circumstances.
+A broad-brush approach will not work for a generation that value a personalized approach to their unique needs and circumstances.
 Indeed a recent study by Bright Network reports that whilst 94% of graduates want to be in the office at least some of the time, most do want some form of flexibility.
-Successful organizations are recognizing and anticipating this shift in attitudes, values and behaviors, and investing in creating an enhanced and more seamless experience across the employee lifecycle.
-Infusing each stage of the cycle from attraction through to on boarding and development with a purposeful and personalized experience with human connection at its core is key to engagement and ultimately organizational success in the future.
+Successful organizations are recognizing and anticipating this shift in attitudes, values, and behaviors, and investing in creating an enhanced and more seamless experience across the employee lifecycle.
+Infusing each stage of the cycle from attraction through to onboarding and development with a purposeful and personalized experience with human connection at its core is key to engagement and ultimately organizational success in the future.

-Gen Z have missed out on gaining valuable work experiences and training.
+Gen Z has missed out on gaining valuable work experiences and training.
 The opportunity to build social networks, co-create, learn and connect to company culture has been missed acutely by this generation.

 What first steps can I take?